invokermain/engin/docs/concepts/engin.md

 # The Engin

-The Engin is self-contained modular application.
+The Engin is a self-contained modular application.

 When ran the Engin takes care of the complete application lifecycle:
 1. The Engin assembles all Invocations.
 Only Providers that are required to satisfy